julienemo/thp-36-js-events/README.md

 * func 4: console unnecessary.
 Click on the edit button of second card, card text turns green.
 Click again to go back to original.

 * func 5: console unnecessary.
-Doule click on the header, CSS disapprears.
-Doule click again to go back to original.
+Double click on the header, CSS disappears.
+Double click again to go back to original.

+* func 6: console unnecessary.
+Fly over any "view" button with mouse, card will reduce.
+FLy over again to go back to original.